 Reaching the summit after 5 miles and 2,034 feet of wet, chilly, partially muddy trail we did a little happy dance.
 Sort of to keep warm but also to celebrate reaching the top!
 There was a plaque replica of one left by the Russians in 1841.
-Mt St Helena was named after the Princess Helena.
+Mt St Helena was named after Princess Helena.
 The 2017 fires did not destroy this.
 People have been leaving offerings at the rock where the plaque is located.
 Had we known we would have brought something to leave there also.

 The summit of Mt St Helena is spectacular on a clear day!
 Check out our last post Humbled at the Summit of Mt St Helena on our old site for photos of this gorgeous place on a clear day!
 We could barely see 100 feet ahead of us on this last hike.
-The giant communication tower hovered over us and we finally had really good cell signal.
+The giant communication tower hovered over us and we finally had a really good cell signal.
 Looking over the side of the mountain we could only see the boulders disappearing into the clouds.
 We couldn’t tell how high up we really were.
 No views when it’s cloudy on Mt St Helena!

 Was it worth going anyway?
 YES!
 We have seen the stunning views and were in awe the last time we were up there but it sure was warm!
 This mountain is relentless on a sunny day.
 Only the first mile up is shaded, the rest is full sun and can be pretty brutal.
-This is a highly trafficked trail (for good reason!) but the day we went we only ran into a couple other crazy people that were hiking in that weather.
+This is a highly trafficked trail (for good reason!) but the day we went we only ran into a couple of other crazy people that were hiking in that weather.
 We thoroughly enjoyed the peaceful somewhat easy hike up the mountain.
 We had more energy without the sun blazing down on us and got to just enjoy being on the trail.

 If you ask the hubs, he would have added gloves to the winter hiking gear!
 After being blasted by the wet wind at the summit it was a bit chilly heading back down the hill.
 We were hiking into the wind and the temperature seemed to plummet.
 All of this just made our split pace a little faster in the windy spots.
 Someone also earned a cheeseburger and fries for doing this hike so it was totally worth it!